top of page

 a man talking with a mental wellness counselor

 Mental health disorders also can come into play with this population.
-This may be somewhat obvious, but these patients experience increased anxiety after years of searching for answers they can’t find, symptoms of chronic fatigue, chronic pain, and an overactive sympathetic nervous system.
+These patients experience increased anxiety after years of searching for answers, symptoms of chronic fatigue, chronic pain, and an overactive sympathetic nervous system.
+Because of an overactive sympathetic nervous system, they may also struggle with Attention Deficit Hyperactivity Disorder.

-Proprioception Impairments in Hypermobility Disorders
+Proprioception Impairments

 a woman practicing yoga

-These receptors will also alert me when I am reaching the point of maximal stretch to prevent injury.
-Someone who is hypermobile does not have the same healthy response and can take their joints to an extreme position without pain or discomfort, resulting in injury.
+Patients with hypermobility will also have impaired proprioception, or the awareness of their body in space.
+They may report feeling clumsy or “floppy” because their tissues don’t pick up the same sensory stimulation.
+Someone who is hypermobile does not have the same sensory response and can take their joints to an extreme position without pain or discomfort, resulting in injury.

 a woman with chronic pain syndrome